DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/50 Configure Item Labels.md

 The **Form** displays labels on the left side of editors.
 All editors are aligned to the left.
 To change all location of all labels, use the [labelLocation](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#labelLocation) property.
 Use **label**.[location](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/label/#location) property to relocate individual labels.
 You can change the horizontal alignment of individual labels in the [alignment](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/label/#alignment) property.

-Use the [showColonAfterLabel]() property to display colons at the end of labels.
-Use the **label**.[showColon]() property for the same purpose for an individual label.
+Use the [showColonAfterLabel](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#showColonAfterLabel) property to display colons at the end of labels.
+Use the **label**.[showColon](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/label/#showColon) property for the same purpose for an individual label.
 Individual settings override common settings.

 The following code shows how to locate all labels on top of editors.
-We also align the `notes` item label's text to the center:
+We align the `notes` item label's text to the center.
+We also hide the colons after all labels:

 ---
 ##### jQuery